sukykaur/AzureNIST800-171/DWOverview.md

 - Advanced access policies are configured on a need basis.
 - Key Vault access policies are defined with minimum required permissions to keys and secrets.
 - All keys and secrets in Key Vault have expiration dates.
 - All keys in Key Vault are protected by specialized hardware security modules (HSMs).
-The key type is a hardware security module protected 2048-bit RSA Key.
+The key type is a hardware security module protected 2048-bit RSA key.
-- All users and identities are granted minimum required permissions using Role-Based Access Control.
+- All users and identities are granted minimum required permissions using role-based access control.
 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.